 Edging the blanket with a hand-sewn blanket stitch on the edge of the blanket makes it a great project to make while you watch television on cold winter nights.
 If you're new to using a serger, this blanket is a great way to become familiar with your new sewing tool!

-- You will need 1 to 1 3/4 yards of Polar fleece fabric, thread, sharp fabric scissors, and a round template.
+- 1 to 1 3/4 yards of Polar fleece fabric

 - Trim off the selvage edge of the fabric, cutting as straight and smooth an edge as possible.
 Using rotary cutting tools may be the easiest way to achieve a smooth edge.